tantepose/politibil/README.md

 * All credentials (Twitter and mLab API keys) are stored using the dotenv module.

 ## Frontend 🖌️
-A React app gets the fun job of displaying it all:
+A React app does the job of displaying it all:
 * Users get a greeting from Giphy - mainly because Treehouse asked me to use at least two APIs, to be honest.
 * If the user has a local cookie stored, and a user account, they are automaticly logged in.
 This brings tweets from their chosen police district, and loads their favorite tweets.
 If they have allready used politibil.no and therefore has a coockie, but no user account, the last district they chose will be loaded.
 * Tweets are gathered through my own API, and displayed using my custom styled React components.